VicenteZambrano12/H12O-Internship/README.md

 * The file "Regresion_logistica" is a R script that perform logistic regressions witha test and a training set, also multinomial, and extract some validation measures.

-The comments in the files are ion Spanish, don´t headsite to ask me if you have any doubt.